 CONCLUDING CHAPTER: INDETERMINATE BODIES

-Lisa Blackman is Professor of and Co-Head in the Department of Media, Communications and Cultural Studies at Goldsmiths University in London, UK.
+Lisa Blackman is Professor in the Department of Media, Communications and Cultural Studies at Goldsmiths University in London, UK.